 There are three sections in the course of a river:

 - High course.
 It includes the headland and the first kilometers.
 The steep slopes through which the water circulates at high speed stand out.
-In this section, erosion predominates, which can generate deep gorges or gorges, with a V-shaped valley.
-If there are slopes, waterfalls and waterfalls form.
+In this section, erosion predominates, which can generate deep gorges, with a V-shaped valley.
+If there are slopes and waterfalls form.

 - Middle course.
 The slope is gentler, so the waters circulate more slowly, meandering.
 The valley widens, taking the shape of a trough.
 When a meander is abandoned by the wandering of the river, in Aragon it receives the name of galacho.
 Although erosion and sedimentation occurs in this section, the main process is transportation.